Skip to Main Content

 Parents

-The following example of an article on siblings from Parents magazine shows some of the details of what you may find in a popular journal:Image of Article in Popular Magazines
+The following example of an article from Foreign Policy magazine shows some of the details of what you may find in a popular article:Image of Article in Popular Magazines

 • author may be listed, but no affiliation or credentials;